Aydin Senkut

 Aydin Senkut is a Turkish-American venture capitalist and the founder of Felicis, a venture capital firm based in Menlo Park, California.
-He was among the early employees at Google, where he served as the company’s first product manager.
+He was among the early employees at Google, where he was the company’s first product manager.
 As an investor, he's recognized for early-stage investments in startups across enterprise software, artificial intelligence, and software infrastructure.

 Early life and education

 Senkut was born in Istanbul, Turkey.
 He is fluent in Turkish, English, French, German, and Portuguese.

 He earned his undergraduate degree from Boston University in 1992 and an MBA from the Wharton School of the University of Pennsylvania in 1996.
-He currently serves on Wharton’s Graduate Executive Board.
+He is on Wharton’s Graduate Executive Board.

 He is married to author Sonia Arrison.

 Career

 Senkut began his career in the finance department of pharmaceutical company Hoffmann-La Roche, followed by a business development role at Silicon Graphics (SGI).

 He joined Google in 1999 as employee #63.
-He served as the company’s first product manager, its first international sales manager, and later as a senior manager for web search and syndication.
+He was the company’s first product manager, its first international sales manager, and later as a senior manager for web search and syndication.
 In 2005, a year after Google went public, he left the company to focus on investing.